Skip to main content

 FRIDAY 6TH JUNE

-Speaker: Ahmad Zaki - Saudi Aramco
+Speaker: Taib Abang - Saudi Aramco

 Enhancing Acid Gas Separation with Durable PIM-1 Membranes in Hybrid Systems